How to get jewellery valued for insurance

 How to insure your jewellery after a valuation

-For instance, a provider may request the weight of a gold ring or the types of stones in a necklace in order to see if it can be covered on your home insurance.
+For instance, a provider may request the weight of a gold ring or the types of stones in a necklace, to see if it can be covered by your home insurance.
 You don’t want to pay for a valuation that doesn’t include this information if the insurance provider requires it, so do check requirements in advance.
 You can ask the valuer to provide you with certain key details if you need them.

 Proof of appraisal